1_The Contemporary Middle East in a Comparative perspective

 Presentation delivered by one student: J.P.
 Daughton, An Empire Divided: Religion, Republicanism, and the Making of French Colonialism, 1880-1914, Oxford University Press, Oxford 2006, ch.
 1. In alternative: A. Aziz, Orientalism, Kashmir, and Islam, Inverse Journal, 24 December 2019, available on-line.

 Lesson 5: The 'Jewel in the Crown': Approaching Modern India

 Required reading: N. Ferguson, Empire, Basic Books, New York 2004, (only the conclusion).
 And: S. Tharor, Inglorious Empire, Scribe, London 2017, ch.
 1.

 Presentation delivered by one student: B. Gammerl, Subjects, Citizens, and Others, Berghahn, New York 2018, pp. 95-105.
-R. Travers, Imperium in imperio: the East India Company, the British Empire and the revolutions in Bengal (ch.
-1 of R. Travers, Ideology and Empire in Eighteenth-Century India: The British Bengal, Cambridge University Press, Cambridge 2007)
+In alternative: R. Travers, Ideology and Empire in Eighteenth-Century India: The British Bengal, Cambridge University Press, Cambridge 2007, ch.
+1.

 Lesson 6: The “long-19th century” in Africa

 Required reading: S. Press, Rogue Empires: Contracts and Conmen in Europe’s Scramble for Africa, Harvard University Press, Cambridge (MA) 2017, ch.
 5.